 The recommendation process is a legally valid one, guided by explicit standards written into Massachusetts law.
-At The Holistic Center, only a licensed physician will review your medical records and meet with you for an in-person evaluation, satisfying the law’s requirements.
-Remember: virtual examinations (e.g., Skype appointments) do not satisfy Massachusetts law.
+At The Holistic Center, only a licensed healthcare provider will review your medical records and meet with you for an in-person evaluation, satisfying the law’s requirements.

-If our physician partners deem it appropriate, patients may be written a legally valid medical marijuana recommendation that fully complies with state law.
+If our healthcare provider partners deem it appropriate, patients may be written a legally valid medical marijuana recommendation that fully complies with state law.

 The Center also provides educational information to outside doctors, holistic centers, and other individuals interested in learning about the potential benefits of medical marijuana.

-We provide home visits for those patients who are homebound.
+Please use the Tele-Health Option.
+We also provide home visits for those patients who are homebound.
 The cost is more expensive than the office visit.
 CALL US TO DISCUSS THIS OPTION.

-Patients suffering from any of the following conditions are candidates for a medical marijuana recommendation: cancer, glaucoma, AIDS, hepatitis C, amyotrophic lateral sclerosis (ALS), Crohn’s disease, Parkinson’s disease, or multiple sclerosis.
-Some other conditions may also merit a medical marijuana recommendation, per the determination of a qualifying patient’s physician.
+Patients suffering from any of the following conditions are candidates for a medical marijuana recommendation: cancer, glaucoma, AIDS, hepatitis C, amyotrophic lateral sclerosis (ALS), Crohn’s disease, Parkinson’s disease, multiple sclerosis, or any condition our healthcare providers believe medical marijuana may be beneficial for.
+Some other conditions may also merit a medical marijuana recommendation, per the determination of a qualifying patient’s healthcare provider.

-If you suffer from any of these conditions, or feel as if medical marijuana would help you cope with other medical symptoms you may have, we encourage you to schedule an appointment with a Massachusetts-certified physician at The Holistic Center.
+If you suffer from any of these conditions or feel as if medical marijuana would help you cope with other medical symptoms you may have, we encourage you to schedule an appointment with a Massachusetts-certified healthcare provider at The Holistic Center.